williamgilpin/flowtrace_docs/flowtrace_imagej.md

 This has been tested in ImageJ32, ImageJ64, and Fiji.

-William Gilpin, Vivek N. Prakash, and Manu Prakash, 2015
+William Gilpin, Vivek N. Prakash, and Manu Prakash.

 ## Installation